A logic-based algorithmic meta-theorem for mim-width: Expressing properties in ( ) logic

-\begin{proposition} Let $q$ and $r$ be positive integers, and let $D$ be a $q \times q$ neighborhood constraint matrix.
+\begin{proposition} Let $q$ and $r$ be positive integers, and let $D$ be a $q \times q$ neighborhood constraint matrix over finite and co-finite sets.
 There is a \en formula $\phi_{r, D}(X_1, \ldots, X_q)$ which evaluates to true if and only if a tuple of vertex sets $(X_1, \ldots, X_q)$ in a graph $G$ is a distance-$r$ $D$-partition in $G$. \end{proposition} \begin{proof} To verify that $(X_1, \ldots, X_q)$ is a partition of the vertex set, we construct the formula

 Using \cref{lem:lcv} we then construct the desired formula

 \end{proof}